Overhead Electric Cherry Sunburst Travel Guitar – OE990CB

 - The standard-sized solid wood body with full 25” scale, 1 11/16 nut, 22 frets and standard-sized headstock performs and feels like a full-sized electric guitar should – and looks great whether you’re rocking out on stage or just jamming with friends.

 - Features premium specs such as full-gloss body with ergonomic bevels, flamed maple top, and satin maple neck.
-On top of that, it also includes a bone nut, rosewood fingerboard, locking Journey 18:1 tuners, steel hardtail bridge, and dual coil-splitting humbucker pickups.
+On top of that, it also includes a bone nut, Rosewood or Composite fingerboard, locking Journey 18:1 tuners, steel hardtail bridge, and dual coil-splitting humbucker pickups.

 - Super stable and tested for thousands of assemblies: steel hard tail bridge, zero nut, carbon fiber neck rod reinforcement, patented stainless steel latch and bolt mechanism, stainless steel headstock assembly rods.